yonasteshome/web-project/README.md

 Welcome to our Event Management System website!
 This platform is designed to simplify event planning and management, offering powerful tools for both organizers and attendees.
 Whether you're organizing a corporate seminar, a community gathering, or attending an event, our website aims to enhance your experience with intuitive features and robust functionalities.

+Our system provides:For Organizers: Seamlessly create, manage, and promote events, track registrations, and engage with attendees.For Attendees: Easily discover, register for, and stay updated on events, with personalized dashboards and notifications.

 ## Features

 ### Event Creation and Management: